aemc/ontario-campgrounds/README.md

 ### Prerequisites
 You will need to install NodeJS, Express, and MongoDB.
 See below for links.

+### Installing
+Just clone or download the source code and run NodeJS within the root directory.

 ### Running
 Either run in the cloud9 IDE or in your own development environment.
 The latter will need the port settings changed within the app.js file.